Swiss delay AstraZeneca COVID vaccine approval, order more shots from others

 These new orders bring total Swiss vaccine orders to more than 30 million doses, enough to vaccinate its 8.6 million population about twice over under a two-dose regimen.

-Further talks with additional developers are under way for even more shots, the government said.
+Further talks with additional developers are taking place for even more shots, the government said.

 “The idea behind procuring vaccines from different manufacturers is to make sure that sufficient doses of an approved vaccine are available to the public even if there are delivery problems,” the Federal Health Ministry said.